 Timothy J. Longo

-Mr. Longo is an attorney who rose to the rank of Colonel in the Baltimore Police Department.
-He is currently a consultant and an adjunct professor in the Department of Sociology at Towson University, Towson, Maryland.
+Mr. Longo is an attorney who is currently the Chief of Police of the Charlottesville, Virginia Police Department.
+He rose to the rank of Colonel in the Baltimore Police Department.
+He has served as a consultant and an adjunct professor in the Department of Sociology at Towson University, Towson, Maryland.
 He served in various assignments in the Baltimore Police Department, including the Internal Investigation Division and the Education and Training Division.
 While in the Internal Investigation Division, he supervised and reviewed the investigations of police misconduct, including the involvement of police officers in trafficking in and/or using illegal narcotics.
 During his tenure at the Education and Training Division, he taught recruits, in-service personnel, and supervisors the law specific to arrests, search incident to arrest, and the writing of search and seizure warrants.

 .